LoginRadius/python-sdk/README.md

 <h6 id="TrackableStatusPosting-post-"> Trackable Status Posting (POST)</h6>
- The Trackable status API works very similar to the Status API but it returns a Post id that you can use to track the stats(shares, likes, comments) for a specific share/post/status update.
-This API requires setting permissions in your LoginRadius Dashboard.<br><br> The Trackable Status API is used to update the status on the user's wall and return an Post ID value.
-It is commonly referred to as Permission based sharing or Push notifications.<br><br> POST Input Parameter Format: application/x-www-form-urlencoded  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/advanced-social-api/trackable-status-posting/)
+ The Trackable status API works very similar to the Status API, but it returns a Post id that you can use to track the stats(shares, likes, comments) for a specific share/post/status update.
+This API requires setting permissions in your LoginRadius Dashboard.<br><br> The Trackable Status API is used to update the status on the user's wall and return a Post ID value.
+It is commonly referred to as permission based sharing or Push notifications.<br><br> POST Input Parameter Format: application/x-www-form-urlencoded  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/advanced-social-api/trackable-status-posting/)

  ```